-Best Bitcoin Wallets For iPhone | 2020’s #1 Options
+The 3 Best (And Simplest) Bitcoin Wallets For iPhone

 These two platforms, in my opinion, are the best options for beginners looking to get into Bitcoin.
 Paxful is the most simple; it’s the oldest P2P bitcoin platform and it is really simple to use.

-If you want simplicity and ease of use, go with Paxful – it’s perfect for basic bitcoin trades and management.
+If you want simplicity and ease of use, knowyourmobile.com/knowyourmobile/” target=”_blank” rel=”nofollow noopener” data-lasso-id=”11220″ data-lasso-name=”Internal Error”>go with Paxful – it’s perfect for basic bitcoin trades and management.

 If you want something that is great for beginners but also packs in a lot of additional features, go with Coinbase.
 Coinbase is great because, as you get better at buying and trading bitcoin and other cryptocurrencies, you can start to access different types of exchanges and cryptos.

-I do like both, but I do think Paxful is the best option for beginners.
+I do like both, but I do think Paxful is e.com/paxful-link/” target=”_blank” rel=”nofollow noopener” data-lasso-id=”11221″ data-lasso-name=”Paxful”>the best option for beginners.
 It’s simple to set up and you can start buying bitcoin right away, so if all you want to do is secure some bitcoin, Paxful is the best way to do it right now.